One of the most frequent email requests I receive is how and what to feed children as snacks.

 In this video, I show you some of the favorite snacks I make in my own home.
 Limiting grains to a moderate level as practiced by Traditional Cultures is a good goal to strive for when making snacks – overeating of grains even if homemade and carefully prepared to eliminate anti-nutrients can bring on weight issues in a hurry and encourage lack of variety in your family’s diet.

 Never heard of “properly preparing” grains before?
-Click here to find out how.
+Check out the linked article to find out how.

 This video was filmed for the Weston A. Price Foundation as part of the 12-part Beginner Series to Traditional Cooking I’ve been working on over the past few months.
 I still have 3 more to post, so stay tuned for more to come!